Sukhpreet2826/websitexenon.github.io/README.md

 ![image](https://user-images.githubusercontent.com/54342467/223469005-7fe65cf3-8089-4049-a607-42b85db5237c.png)

-*This page is not connected to the Database*

 After giving the required information to login, then click on the login button which takes you to the home page of the website as shown:

 ![image](https://user-images.githubusercontent.com/54342467/223469696-dca8ed29-5b65-42cb-bb4a-7f9b32aafef7.png)